ImagingDataCommons/IDC-Docs/cookbook/virtual-machines/idc-desktop.md

 sudo apt-get -y install tigervnc-standalone-server websockify
 ```

-Each time you reboot the machine, run these commands:
+Then run these commands, which will also need to be rerun every time you reboot the machine:
 ```
 vncserver -xstartup xfce4-session
 # here you will be prompted for a password for vnc if you haven't already